 - Use of estrogen or progesterone containing medications

 Numerous varieties of breast cancers exist and by far the most common is ductal carcinoma which affects the duct system which drains to the nipple area.
 The second in frequency is lobular carcinoma which affects the lobules; the milk-producing region.
 Other less frequent types are adenoid cystic carcinoma, medullary carcinoma, and low-grade adenosquamous carcinoma.
 For all these types, the lesion eventually transforms from a bad to worse state with the lymph nodes being implicated in complicated cases.

 Lymph nodes refer to a clump of cells found under the armpit; they are part of the lymphatic system where they act as filters.
 Comfort Keepers home care for seniors is aware that their involvement confers a poor prognosis to the given patient.

 The detection and treatment of breast cancer

-The significance of self breast examination cannot be overemphasized in the detection of early breast lesions.
+The significance of self-breast examination cannot be overemphasized in the detection of early breast lesions.
 You ought to check for any swellings and lumps and have a health care provider also check you for a thorough examination.
-The symptoms you should be keen about include any swelling, changes in skin color such as reddening, skin scaling affecting the breast and any unusual nipple discharge.
+The symptoms you should be keen about including any swelling, changes in skin color such as reddening, skin scaling affecting the breast and any unusual nipple discharge.

-Physicians with the relevant training could also be resourceful in such complex scenarios.
-They have the expertise and intuitive skills to weigh the benefits against the age-related factors.
-The management options for breast cancer lesions include surgical resection, chemotherapy and radiotherapy as well as the use of hormone therapy for the relevant tumors; hormone receptor positive tumors.
+Physicians with relevant training could also be resourceful in such complex scenarios.
+They have the expertise and intuitive skills to weigh the benefits against age-related factors.
+The management options for breast cancer lesions include surgical resection, chemotherapy, and radiotherapy as well as the use of hormone therapy for the relevant tumors; hormone receptor-positive tumors.
 Elaborate and updated information on breast cancer can be obtained from the BreastCancer.org site, spare some time and have a look at it for further information.